project8/dragonfly/doc/tutorials/kv_store.rst

 What's in a config file?
 ------------------------
-The configuration file for our key-value store is provide in the ``examples/`` directory.
+The configuration file for our key-value store is named ``kv_store_tutorial.yaml`` and can be found in the ``examples/`` directory.
 In this section we'll review the contents of that file and how one might go about writing one from scratch.
 Feel free to skip this section and come back later if you are currently working with a running system and not interested in new config files yet.

-Just to get started, let's look at the full config file for the kv_store.
+Just to get started, let's look at the full configuration file for the key-value store.

 .. literalinclude:: ../../examples/kv_store_tutorial.yaml
     :language: yaml